 I am currently the Convenor of Music at UNSW.
 My teaching includes courses on critical theory, musical transformation, music and politics, and music as it relates to other arts and to everyday life.

-I am an historical musicologist.
-My main area of expertise is music of the 1960s and 1970s, particularly in Australia and the UK.
-I spend most of my research time in archives and undertaking analysis.
+I am a musicologist, and my main area of expertise is music of the 1960s and 1970s, particularly in Australia and the UK.
+I spend much of my research time in archives and undertaking analysis.
 I also maintain an interest in the scholarship of musical performance.
 My most recent book is Australian Music and Modernism: 1960-1975 (Bloomsbury 2019).

 My current project is a book on the music of Barry Conyngham.

 From 2020–2022 I was the President of the Musicological Society of Australia, and I was the Convenor of its Sydney Chapter from 2017–2022.

 From 2012 to 2015 I was an ARC DECRA (an ARC-funded Research Fellowship) which investigated music composed in the 1960s and early 1970s, and my focus is on composers such as Richard Meale, Nigel Butterley, Peter Sculthorpe, Don Banks, and David Lumsdiane.
 I am particularly interested in this period for the international links that these composers maintained.
 This follows my earlier book: The Music of David Lumsdaine (2012).

 Alongside this strand of my work, I am interested in performance, and in the collaborations between and surrounding performers, composers and instruments.
 I trained as a mandolinist (BMus Hons, MMus, at The University of Sydney).